 - See main article: Settlement of Illuminatia

-The immediate survivors of the Lucidus termination event established camps along shores, in the plains, and among towering mountains while the scientists and statisticians cobbled-together evidence to explain the space-time anomaly, astronomers and mathematicians struggled to pinpoint where exactly they were in the universe, and engineers labored to establish communication with other groups of survivors.
+The immediate survivors of the Lucidus termination event established camps along shores, in the plains, and among towering mountains while the scientists and statisticians cobbled-together evidence to explain the space-time anomaly.
+Astronomers and mathematicians struggled to pinpoint where exactly Illuminatians were located in the universe and engineers labored to establish communication with other groups of survivors.
 Connoisseurs the humanities gave names to their camps and nearby land features, honoring everybody from historical figures—to fellow Lucidus colleagues they feared they lost—to the seemingly mythical Earthly figures they figuratively worshipped.

 The locations of many of the original camps and other sites where adjacent groups of survivors rendezvoused eventually became towns and cities as the Lucidus survivors multiplied and settled the newly-found Illuminatia.